Options For Dummies: Puts And Calls For Dummies Explained

 With call options, the option buyer is speculating that the price of the underlying asset will rise.

-In other words, the option buyer is betting that the value of the underlying asset will go up on or before the option contract’s expiration date (and they're betting that it'll go up higher than their strike price plus the premium paid prior to the expiration of their option).
+In other words, the option buyer believes that the value of the underlying asset will go up before the option contract’s expiration date (and they're betting that it'll go up higher than their strike price plus the premium paid prior to the expiration of their option).

-If an option buyer exercises the call, they must purchase the agreed upon amount of the underlying asset at the strike price.
+If an option buyer exercises the call, they must purchase the underlying asset at the strike price.

-The option seller collects the premium for the option contract, which they get to keep regardless of whether buyer exercises the call option.
+The option seller collects the premium for the option contract, which they get to keep regardless of whether the option buyer exercises the call option.

 The option seller risks having to sell the underlying asset at the strike price if the call is exercised.